-Many frontline workers who support victims of gender based abuse are just as likely to have experienced abuse themselves, and it is critical that we listen to their voices, learn from their experiences and support them fully.
+Many frontline workers who support victims of gender-based violence are just as likely to have experienced abuse themselves, and it is critical that we listen to their voices, learn from their experiences and support them fully.
 We have expanded our Greater Manchester Resilience Hub provision to ensure all frontline health and social care staff are able to access mental health advice and well-being support.
 In Greater Manchester we will:

-- Endorse the Domestic

-Abuse Commissioner's

-call to introduce paid

-leave for victims of

-gender based abuse,

-lobby government for

-legislation change, and

-ask all our suppliers to do

-the same.

-- Establish best practice processes, for example, by drawing upon the

-Employer's Initiative on Domestic Abuse29, in collaboration with workers' unions30, to ensure victims of domestic abuse are supported by union representatives who are trained in gender based abuse.

-- Develop health and safety procedures to safeguard victims of domestic abuse who may be at risk of harassment and stalking from perpetrators travelling to and from work, and during the working day. - Deliver domestic abuse training to public sector, private sector and notfor-profit employers in the city-region, in partnership with our universities, so that they can develop transparent polices for reporting gender based abuse without fear of
+- Endorse the Domestic Abuse Commissioner's call to introduce paid leave for victims of genderbased violence, lobby government for legislation change, and ask all our suppliers to do the same. - Establish best practice processes, for example, by drawing upon the Employer's Initiative on Domestic Abuse,34 in collaboration with workers' unions,35 to ensure victims of genderbased violence are supported by representatives who are trained in tackling gender-based violence and that flexible working arrangements are offered to those who need them. - Develop health and safety procedures to safeguard victims of domestic abuse who may be at risk of harassment and stalking from perpetrators travelling to and from work, or when working online.

-- judgement or disciplinary action. - Develop workforce development programmes that equip workers to recognise and call-out discriminatory attitudes and abusive behaviours.
+- Deliver domestic abuse training to public sector, private sector and not-for-profit employers in the city-region, in partnership with our universities, so that they can develop transparent polices for reporting gender-based violence without fear of judgement or disciplinary action. - Develop workforce development programmes that equip workers to recognise and call-out discriminatory attitudes and abusive behaviours.

 Abuse perpetrated against partners or former partners by criminal justice professionals, especially the police, compounds the feelings of powerlessness suffered by victims, as the system intended to protect them can be misdirected to intimidate them.
-Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services is currently investigating a super-complaint submitted in March 2020 by the Centre for Women's Justice (CWJ) in respect of domestic abuse perpetrated by police officers or staff31.
-Greater Manchester Police, working with the Deputy Mayor, have already produced a detailed action plan in response to the issues raised by the Centre for Women's Justice.
+Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services is currently investigating a super-complaint submitted in March 2020 by the Centre for Women's Justice (CWJ) in respect of domestic abuse perpetrated by police officers or staff.36 Greater Manchester Police, working with the Deputy Mayor, have already produced a detailed action plan in response to the issues raised by the Centre for Women's Justice.
 We will work with Greater Manchester Police to ensure the practice detailed in the plan becomes embedded and monitor its effectiveness while we await the report of Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services, due in the summer of 2021.
 The Deputy Mayor, having the delegated functions of Police and Crime Commissioner, will hold the Chief Constable to account on behalf of the public to ensure necessary reforms are implemented immediately.

-It is also important for employers to recognise how gender inequality compounds some women's vulnerability to gender based abuse.
-Women living in our city-region are on average paid 7%32 an hour less than men, are more likely to be employed part-time, and shoulder the burden of domestic and caring roles,

-which exacerbates the genderpay gap.
-These inequalities

-make it harder for women to

-escape abusive relationships

-and render them more

-susceptible to coercive control.

-Employers can therefore

-contribute to tackling gender

-based abuse in the long term

-by redressing gender

-inequality.
-In Greater

-Manchester, we are supporting

-employers to do so by:
+It is also important for employers to recognise how gender inequality compounds some women's vulnerability to gender-based violence.
+Women living in our city-region are on average paid 7%37 an hour less than men, are more likely to be employed part-time, and shoulder the burden of domestic and caring roles. which exacerbates the gender-pay gap.
+These inequalities make it harder for women to escape abusive relationships and render them more susceptible to coercive control.
+Employers can therefore contribute to tackling gender-based violence in the long term by redressing gender inequality.
+In Greater Manchester, we are supporting employers to do so by: